thedynamicmonkey/Stone-Paper-Scissors-/README.md

 # Stone Paper Scissors

-This is my local repo
+This is a rock, paper scissors game.
+Author - Nitish shaw